TheThingsNetwork/docs/_content/v2-preview/console/_register-device.md

 # Register Device

-To communicate with an application added via the dashboard, you will first need to register the device to the application.
+To communicate with an application added via the console, you will first need to register the device to the application.

 > To register you'll need to [get the **Dev EUI** of your device](/uno/#get-your-device-eui) first.